 The Associate Professor title is linked to the role and not an individual title.
 Individuals will continue to be addressed as ‘Dr X’ or other appropriate title and would not be expected to present themselves as ‘Associate Professor X’ (or ‘Professor X’) internally or externally.’

-So what on earth is the point of that?Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+So what on earth is the point of that?higher education, university comment below, or link to this permanent URL from your own site.